kevinlin311tw/caffe-cvprw15/README.md

 ### Train your own model on another dataset.

 It should be easy to train the model using another dataset as long as that dataset has label annotations.
-You need to convert the dataset into leveldb format using "create_imagenet.sh"  We will show you how to do this.
-To be continued..
+You need to convert the dataset into leveldb format using "create_imagenet.sh".
+We will show you how to do this.
+To be continued.